On this page:

 The vast majority of Montessori schools in Poland are private institutions operating under the laws of public schools, although there are also public schools that use the Montessori method.
-This means that it is impossible to completely abandon the traditional system of assessing student achievement at the end of the year, provided in the form of a certificate of assessment and promotion from class to grade.
+This include schools in Warsaw, Kraków, Poznań, Wrocław, Łódź, Gdańsk, Szczecin, Bydgoszcz, Lublin, and Rzeszów.
+This means that it is impossible to completely abandon the traditional system of assessing student achievement at the end of the year, provided in the form of a certificate of assessment and promotion from grade to grade.
 Montessori schools, both private and non-public, operate within overall education system and must fully implement the core curriculum established by the Ministry of National Education.
 Consequently, at the end of each school year, the students must obtain certificates, corresponding to their public school level regardless of the Montessori classroom divisions.
 Parallel, however, children receive descriptive assessments consistent with Montessori philosophy.

 In Montessori classrooms there is an understandable and unchanging sense of organization.
 All items have a permanent place, allowing children to internalize the geography of the classroom, and to trust their surroundings and work with them.
 Consistent teaching materials (so-called development aids) are selected to provide a transition from simple material to more difficult and abstract concepts, creating curiosity and triggering various forms of interaction with others.
 According to Maria Montessori classes should also include authentic washbasins, refrigerators, stoves, cleaning utensils, and even gardening tools.
 There is deliberately one of each, providing a necessity for children to share and, in turn, to be patient and respectful of others.